 Today, I have a great post from a fellow RV friend.
-They are an RV family of 6, plus 2 dogs, who travel full-time in their RV.
+They are an RV family of 6, plus 2 dogs, who travel full-time in their RV living in a motorhome.
 We started RVing last year and I know that many of you have had questions about raising a family in an RV.
 Below is a post from Bryanna and she explains how being an RV family is possible, enjoy!

 We built our family dream house on a 1/2 acre with a pool, swing set, and sandbox.
 We were set.
 Then we sold it all to buy an RV and travel around the US with our 4 kids and 2 dogs!